Who We Are

 Barriers historically have reduced accessibility to mindfulness, including:

-• Language: historically predominantly in English, and often in language that can culturally feel “othering”
+Language: historically predominantly in English, and often in language that can culturally feel “othering”

-• Physical ability: encouraged or assumed must be seated on the floor
+Physical ability: encouraged or assumed must be seated on the floor

-• Time: taught on multiday retreats that require time away from work and caregiving obligations
+Time: Taught on multi-day retreats that require time away from work and caregiving obligations

-• Cultural considerations: taught in a religious tone despite it’s secular nature
+Cultural considerations: Taught in a religious tone despite it’s secular nature

-• Financial resources: fees for access to sessions and travel/housing for retreats
+Financial resources: fees for access to sessions and travel/housing for retreats

-• Transportation: offered in remote, hard-to-access locations
+Transportation: offered in remote, hard-to-access locations

 We have prioritized community partnerships with local organizations to reduce these barriers certain communities are facing to access critical healthcare resources.

 But working within systems differs from changing them.
-We love this quote from Desmond Tutu, “There comes a point where we need to stop just pulling people out of the river.
+We love this quote from Desmond Tutu, “There comes a point where we need to stop just pulling people out fo the river.
 We need to go upstream and find out why they’re falling in.”
 We are inspired to work with our community partners to find the root causes of these barriers, and help create sustainable structures that reduce suffering over the short term and long term.